handletastic/verbose-potato/readme.md

 ##directory: ajax
 PHP files in this directory handles ajax requests from the client side, done via jquery (see scripts.js in the "js" directory).
 It is good practice to put all the ajax request handlers in the same directory to be able to easily manage them and secure them should it be required.

+##directory: includes
+Files in this directory are included in other files.

+###dbconnection.php
+Include this file to when database connection is needed.
+For this project, this file is included in head.php, which is the head section of every html document in this website.